 - For these programmes and projects, the Combined Authority Cabinet has already agreed that the activity fits with our strategic objectives and has agreed a funding allocation to the activity.
 The detailed consideration of whether the programme or project represents value for money, has realistic delivery timescales and processes, will deliver the outputs and outcomes that we require etc., and is undertaken through the development of a Business Case. - This is then appraised by Combined Authority staff (with external technical support if required).
 Consideration of Business Cases and the appraisal is delegated to the Combined Authority Chief Executive for approval in consultation with Tees Valley Management Group, the Section 73 Officer and the Monitoring Officer (unless the funding request exceeds the allocated funding in the Investment Plan by 10% or more).
-In the event the funding requested exceeds the original allocation by 10% or more the decision is referred to the Combined Authority Cabinet as this would have implications for the Investment Plan (with a recommendation provided by the Chief Executive on behalf of the Management Group, Mayor and Portfolio Holder); - Decisions taken under delegation are reported to the Combined Authority Cabinet for information and to the Overview & Scrutiny Committee for information; - In considering the appraisal recommendations (including any conditions) on Business Cases the following supporting information will be provided: - The Business Case; and - The completed appraisal summary document. - For projects or programmes over £5m, Business Cases and appraisal documentation will be published on the Combined Authority website.
-However, Business Cases for all transport schemes that represent functional standalone projects will be published on the TVCA website for 3 months prior to the decision being taken. - Where several individual projects contribute to shared overarching aims and objectives a Programme Business Case will be developed.
-A Programme Management Framework will be included in the Management section of the Business Case, which will identify the delegated arrangements for the approval of expenditure on each of the
+In the event the funding requested exceeds the original allocation by 10% or more the decision is referred to the Combined Authority Cabinet as this would have implications for the Investment Plan (with a recommendation provided by the Chief Executive on behalf of the Management Group, Mayor and Portfolio Holder); - Decisions taken under delegation are reported to the Combined Authority Cabinet for information and to the Overview & Scrutiny Committee for information; - In considering the appraisal recommendations (including any conditions) on Business Cases the following supporting information will be provided: - The Business Case; and - The completed appraisal summary document. - For projects or programmes over £5m, Business Cases and appraisal documentation will be published on the Combined Authority website. - Where several individual projects contribute to shared overarching aims and objectives a Programme Business Case will be developed.
+A

-- individual elements or projects.
-This approval process will be agreed as part of the Business Case approval. - Consideration of expenditure in advance of Business Case approval is delegated to the Combined Authority Chief Executive in liaison with the Mayor and the thematic portfolio holder.
+Programme Management Framework will be included in the Management section of the Business Case, which will identify the delegated arrangements for the approval of expenditure on each of the individual elements or projects.
+This approval process will be agreed as part of the Business Case approval.

+Consideration of expenditure in advance of Business Case approval is delegated to the Combined Authority Chief Executive in liaison with the Mayor and the thematic portfolio holder.